Aesop and Homer Literature Selections

 For Aesop students (3rd-4th grade) and for Homer students (5th-6th grade) all the models and materials are included in the workbooks.
 There is no assigned reading for Aesop and Homer.
 We do however encourage you and your students to read the books listed below, either alone or aloud.
 Many of these books are the source for models in Aesop and Homer.
 Also, continue to refer to Primer Literature Selections to help you formulate reading lists for your students.

 Although many of these books are available online, we heartily recommend that you add them to your personal library.
+Click on the images to order these books through our Amazon bookstore.

 Supplemental Books for Aesop and Homer